 I hold a PhD in Sustainability Education, am Founder and President of the Board of Directors for The Community Ecology Institute, and Founder and Director of Columbia Families in Nature.
 My work and research is focused on fostering environmental and social well-being by reconnecting people with the natural environment as well as designing, implementing, and evaluating environmental programs.

-In 2016 I founded the Community Ecology Institute (CEI) and currently serve as the President of the Board of Directors.
+In 2016 I founded the Community Ecology Institute (CEI) and currently serve as Executive Director.
 CEI is a 501(c)(3) non-profit organization with a mission to foster social and ecological health and well-being through research and programs that strengthen the connection between all people and the natural world.
 CEI conducts and disseminates research on the importance of direct engagement with the natural environment for individual, familial, community and ecological health and well-being.
 We also design, implement, and promote opportunities to foster health and build community through connection to nature.

 I work as an adjunct faculty at Prescott College where I mentor undergraduate and master’s students engaged in inquiry into sustainable communities, relationships between people and the natural world, and action research.
 I currently teach graduate level courses entitled:

 Engaging in Place: An Active Introduction to Civic Ecology

 I also provide informal nature-based, experiential environmental education programs to pre-school and elementary school aged children in my community through Columbia Families in Nature and related initiatives.

 I have previously taught lab and discussion sessions of undergraduate courses within the Carolina Environmental Program, including Geographic Information Systems and Environment and Society as well as instructed undergraduate students in an environmental health course during a study abroad program at the University of Physics and Biophysics of Salzburg, Austria.